transformerlab/transformerlab-docs/blog/2025-02-19-how-to-plugin/how_to_plugin.md

 }
 ```

-This manifest informs TransformerLab of the following:
+This manifest informs Transformer Lab of the following:

 - **Plugin Meta Information:** Name, unique identifier, description, version, etc.
 - **Plugin Files:** The required files (main.py and setup.sh) for the plugin.